 Program areas at Deer Hill Foundation

 The Deer Hill Foundation (DHF) awards student scholarships for individuals and groups to participate in wilderness expeditions and cross-cultural service programs.
 Awards are based on financial need.
 These experiences promote greater self awareness, cultural sensitivity, and personal empowerment for high potential students who would otherwise be unable to afford program costs.
-One of the largest programs is a three-element program, which consists of rafting, Native service, and mountain backpacking over a three-week period served 27 students for a total of $96,990 in scholarships.
-The largest two-element program, which consists of rafting and Native service, served schools and nonprofit groups in Montezuma and San Miguel counties, plus one group from the University of Virginia, for a total of 24 students at a cost of $16,270.
+For the largest, three-element program there were 32 students and $104,105 in scholarships.
+For the two-element program there were 35 students and they were from Ouray, Montezuma and San Miguel counties.

-COVIDs impact lessened in 2022 but remained challenging in regard to employment, housing, and basic necessities (e.g. food, clothing, transportation).
+COVIDs impact lessened in 2022 but remained challenging in 2023 in regard to employment, housing, and basic necessities (e.g. food, clothing, transportation).
 With so many families already living below the poverty line, Native peoples are especially vulnerable.
 Every family has stories of loss, even death during the pandemic.
 DHF continues to support Native Host families with food, livestock feed, tools and materials, and clothing.